 Our research in Marine Science ranges from molecular and cellular processes of marine organisms to large-scale ecosystem responses to global changes as well as the chemical processes driving them.
 Our programmes have a multidisciplinary approach: molecular techniques underpin much of the research, but field based studies and modelling projects are also aspects of the research strategy, so that postgraduates are well qualified for professional careers.

-MSc, MRes, MPhil and PhD programmes provide training in the most modern techniques which will allow scientists and engineers to play a leading role in the maritime sector and in the management of coastal environments worldwide.
-Each year research students contribute to the Postgraduate Conference, participate in the seminar series and have opportunities for special training which will equip them for independent careers.
+MPhil and PhD programmes provide training which will allow scientists to play a leading role in research and management of marine environments worldwide.
+Each year research students contribute to the Postgraduate Conference, participate in the WISH seminar series and have opportunities for special training which will equip them for independent careers.
+We have an impressive marine science alumni community in jobs across the UK and around the world.

 Major international agreements and policy documents including those of the World Summit on Sustainable Development (WSSD), OSPAR and the EU Marine Strategy Framework Directive have signalled substantial increases in the commitment to better management of the global marine environment.
 In the UK, the Marine & Coastal Access Act has instigated major changes to the way the UK will manage its seas.